William A. Ekwall: Education and career

 Born in Ludington, Michigan to Alexander and Emilie Ekwall, both Swedish immigrants, Ekwall moved to Klamathon, California with his parents in 1893.
 In 1902, the town of Klamathon was destroyed in a massive fire, and the Ekwalls eventually made their way to Portland, Oregon in 1906.
 He attended the public schools and then the University of Oregon School of Law, then located in Portland, graduating in 1912 with a Bachelor of Laws.

+Lawyer

 He was admitted to the bar the same year and commenced practice in Portland in the firm Senn, Ekwall, and Recken.
 During World War I, Ekwall served in the United States Army as a private in the Infantry, attending the Central Officers Training School in 1918.
 After his Army service, he worked in Portland as a municipal judge from 1922 through 1927, and as Judge of the circuit court for the fourth judicial district (Multnomah County), department 8 until 1935.

 Congressional service

 In 1934, Democrat Charles H. Martin, the incumbent United States Representative for Oregon's 3rd congressional district in Portland, announced that he would run for Governor of Oregon.
 Ekwall ran for Martin's congressional seat as a Republican, winning the May primary election and facing Walter B. Gleason, who two years earlier, had lost the 1932 United States Senate election to Frederick Steiwer.
 With several third-party candidates in the race, Ekwall earned a narrow 41%–38% plurality over Gleason and a seat in the United States House of Representatives of the 74th United States Congress.
 In Congress, Ekwall was known for a somewhat belligerent style.
 He once referred to Representative Wright Patman as a "stool pigeon" and Representative Marion Zioncheck as a "jackass."

+Defeat

 Ekwall sought re-election in 1936.
 He was challenged by Nan Wood Honeyman, a Portland community activist and family friend of President and Mrs. Roosevelt.
 Honeyman's aggressive door-to-door campaign, coupled with Roosevelt's landslide re-election, helped her defeat Ekwall, earning 51% of the vote to Ekwall's 33%.
 Following his loss, Ekwall returned to his Portland law practice, serving as a delegate to the Republican National Convention in 1940.